Periprosthetic fractures in short stem prostheses - What is the risk?

 - Inadequate postoperative rehabilitation

-- Choice of a prosthesis that is too small or too big
+- Choosing a prosthesis that is too small or too large

-- Use of a design that is not optimally suitable for the patient
+- Use of a design that is not optimally suited to the patient

 Surgical factors: